Is your Salesforce Cloud compliant with data residency regulations?

 Data Residency Laws in Action

-Your customers’ data in Salesforce may have to be stored within the country borders – depending on the country (or countries) where your business operates.
-As an example, Australia controls its health records, China requires all customer data to be hosted on China-based servers, Russia demands all personal data to be stored in the country and so on.
+Your customers’ data in Salesforce may have to be stored within the country of origin’s borders – depending on the country (or countries) where your business operates.
+For example, Australia controls its health records, China requires all customer data to be hosted on China-based servers, Russia demands all personal data to be stored in the country, and so on.

 For data privacy and security Salesforce uses the shared responsibility model.
-Such regulated data as Protected Health Information (PHI) and Personally Identifiable Information (PII) is treated by Salesforce as the data processor, which means that Salesforce is responsible for providing sufficient physical and technical security measures while it’s Salesforce customers who are accountable for the integrity, quality, usage of the data, as well as the types of data being stored.
+Regulated data like Protected Health Information (PHI) and Personally Identifiable Information (PII) is treated by Salesforce as the data processor, which means that Salesforce is responsible for providing sufficient physical and technical security measures, while Salesforce customers themselves are accountable for the integrity, quality, and usage of the data, as well as the types of data being stored.

-Certain industries dealing with personal data are highly regulated – such as healthcare, financial services or retail.
-They especially need to review Salesforce cloud data implementation strategy, as in many countries customer data is required to be kept on in-country servers.
-Of course, such rules make using cloud-based CRM systems like Salesforce very complicated.
+Certain industries dealing with personal data are highly regulated – such as healthcare, financial services and retail.
+Companies in these spheres particularly need to review their Salesforce cloud data implementation strategy, as in many countries customer data is required to be kept on in-country servers.
+Of course, such rules make using cloud-based CRM systems like Salesforce very complicated when a business operates across borders.

-It is also obvious that some CRM providers attempt to keep up with changes, Salesforce in particular tries to expand their local representation.
-As of October 2020, they have their data centers running in the following areas:
+CRM providers naturally attempt to keep up with changes, and Salesforce is notably trying to expand their infrastructure, which is why Salesforce data residency has been introduced with Hyperforce.
+As of October 2020, they have their data centers running in the following areas, with plans to expand in the coming years:

 - Chicago, Illinois, United States (USA)